Executive Director & Founder of Project S.A.Y.

 Pamela has always enjoyed volunteering with youth organizations and local school systems both public and private.
 She is excited to be a part of the expansion of the Jenson Mentoring Project.
 Pamela will spearhead the Project (Shaping America’s Youth) S.A.Y. in the Metro Atlanta area.The S.A.Y. project will be modeled after the highly successful Jenson Mentoring Project in Chicago.
 Pamela has a firm belief that all children, regardless of race,ethnicity,religious affiliation,or socio-economical background deserve and require a strong educational foundation in order to pursue the American Dream.

 Pamela’s proudest accomplishment is being the Mother of two exceptional sons.
-Harold, a graduate from the School of Business at Howard University in Washington DC, currently is working at Northern Trust Bank as an investor banker.
-Pamela's son Nigel, a student on full academic scholarship, at Bard College in Annondale-on Hudson, New York and is finishing his last year.
+Harold, a graduate from the School of Business at Howard University in Washington DC, currently is working in Washington, D.C. at Goldman Sacs as an investment banker.
+Pamela's youngest son, Nigel, is a recent graduate from Bard College in Annondale-on Hudson, New York.
+Nigel is budding film/documentary writer.
+He worked on the documentary with Jon Stewart, "After Spring."
+Nigel is currently writing and working another documentary on the Laquan McDonald case.

 Gregg H. Brown